 - Compact defibrillator/monitor system

-› Does my insurance cover the costs of the ambulance service?
+› Will my insurance cover the cost of the air ambulance?

 › Do I have to have membership with you?

 No. We don’t offer membership.
-We fly without contractual cover and execute ambulance flights if:
+We are happy to arrange ambulance flights if:

-- the patient’s movability is approved by our medical team
+- the patient’s fitness to fly is approved by our medical team

 › Special conditions for contractual partners

-If you are interested in a long-term collaboration in global ambulance flights, our department for contractual partners is happily available to discuss possibilities.
-We cooperate with prestigious doctors and many renowned international clinics in contractual partnership.
-Please call us to discuss a personalised solution together.
+If you are interested in a long-term collaboration in global ambulance flights, we’d be happy to discuss the options with you.
+We partner with prestigious doctors and many world-famous clinics and hospitals.

 › Can you tell me more about Medical Air Service?